raspiblitz/raspiblitz/README.md

 ### Init

-Automatically after login per SSH as admin to the RaspiBlitz, it will run a hardware test.
+Automatically after login via SSH as admin to the RaspiBlitz, it will run a hardware test.

 ![HardwareTest](pictures/hardwaretest.png)

-If you see a warning there, please read carefully, because a lot of things that go wrong later (errors and even loss of funds) relate of problems with the hardware.
-If you get an OK here ... you are good to go :)
+If you see a warning there, please read carefully, because a lot of things that could go wrong later (errors and even loss of funds) relate to problems with the hardware.
+If you get an 'OK' here ... you are good to go :)

 In the beginning you can choose how to setup your RaspiBlitz, by running on Bitcoin or Litecoin with Lightning.
 This is also the point where you can import a Migration file from an older RaspiBlitz - read about Migration [further down](README.md#import-a-migration-file).
-The default is here to choose Bitcoin.
+The default choice here is Bitcoin.

 ![SSH0](pictures/ssh0-welcome2.png)